vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 done for merchants that only need the Vipps Login API.
 If you need access to the Vipps eCom API, you can apply for it on [portal.vipps.no](https://portal.vipps.no).

+Using a sale unit that only has been approved for the Vipps Login API to receive payments is a breach of the Vipps terms and conditions.

 ### Why do I get `HTTP 429 Too Many Requests`?